Jturner-code/Hamiltonian-Cycle-Snake/snake-master/docs/algorithms.md

 Theoretically, using relative direction is more efficient since the game map is symmetric both horizontally and vertically.
 This is proved by experiments (we trained 4 models in 3000000 iterations using natural DQN algorithm):

-#### Comparisons

-The three optimization algorithms can be combined to optimize DQN since they are from three different perspectives.
-There are 8 different combinations in total and the performance are shown below (3000000 iterations, all trained with global and local state in relative direction):

 [src-basesolver]: ../snake/solver/base.py
 [src-pathsolver]: ../snake/solver/path.py
 [src-hamiltonsolver]: ../snake/solver/hamilton.py